quasarframework/quasar-framework.org/source/guide/index.md

 Note that you don't need separate starter kits if you want to build any of the options described above.
 This one can seamlessly handle all of them.

-Now head on to read about [Main Starter Kit](/guide/app-installation.html) and also familiarize yourself with the [Quasar CLI](/guide/quasar-cli.html).
+Be sure to also familiarize yourself with the [Quasar CLI](/guide/quasar-cli.html).

 ## Vue CLI 3 plugin
 Make sure you have vue-cli 3.x.x: